Benjamin-Humburg/HackerRank_Problems/README.md

 # HackerRank_Problems
-A collection of coding challenges that I solved from the website HackerRank.
+A collection of solved coding challenges from the website HackerRank.

 To any potential recruiters viewing this repository, I'd skip the easy and medium folders; the problems therein are really not impressive at all.
 Haha.